 Your responsibilities vs. your landlords

-This may be the first time you've moved into private housing, so signing a contract and understanding it can be difficult.
+If you've got your second-year house sorted this may be the first time you've moved into private housing, so signing a contract and understanding it can be difficult.

 It's a lot different to halls!